 Catering to these learners can be quite challenging if you don’t focus on improving the learning process or simplifying the material for comprehension.
 This is where closed captioning and subtitling enters the scene.

 What’s more, purely from the revenue generation point of view, subtitling your eLearning modules helps you reach out to a bigger audience, enabling your modules to make more money.

 Here are 10 incredible ways how subtitling helps your eLearning modules and drives your larger goal of making an impact on viewers:

-Superior audio is the hallmark of any well-made eLearning module; but sometimes, despite making the best efforts, the audio quality of your eLearning modules may not be up to the mark.
+Superior audio is the hallmark of any well-made eLearning module.
+Still, sometimes, despite making the best efforts, the audio quality of your eLearning modules may not be up to the mark.
 Subtitling ensures that the message is not lost on the audience.
 Subtitling can help save your reputation!

 There are times when eLearning modules have speakers talking in strong accents (ideal speakers have a neutral accent); this puts a damper on the learning process.
 Subtitling saves the day by enabling learners to understand what the speaker or presenter of the module is saying and that too without having to go through it repeatedly.

 Since learners needn’t go through the same module time and again to understand the speaker, subtitling is a time-saver.
 Learners can take notes, get the exact spelling of the words spoken and accelerate the entire learning process.
 This frees up time to watch other eLearning modules, which increases module viewership, resulting in more ROI.